-The most common side effect from fish oil is indigestion and gas.
-Getting a supplement with an enteric coating might help.
+The most common side effects from fish oil are indigestion and gas.
+Getting a supplement with a coating might help.

-Omega-3 supplements (EPA/DHA) can increase the risk of bleeding.
-People with bleeding conditions -- or who take medicines that could increase bleeding, like Coumadin, Plavix, Effient, Brilinta, and some nonsteroidal anti-inflammatory drugs -- should talk to a doctor before using any omega-3 supplements.
+Omega-3 supplements (DHA/EPA) can make bleeding more likely.
+If you have a bleeding condition -- or take medicines that could increase bleeding, like apixaban (Eliquis), betrixaban (Bevyxxa), clopidogrel (Plavix), prasugrel (Effient), rivaroxaban (Xarelto), ticagrelor (Brilinta), warfarin (Coumadin), and some NSAIDs -- talk to a doctor before using any omega-3 supplements.